 Before I can clean and paint the floor, however, we have to take out the window, make the hole bigger and insert new glass doors.
 We also have a Juliet balcony to put up in front of the doors.
 The balcony we obtained from a reclamation yard at Narbonne.
 In our minds this room is nearly finished but the reality is that it will take considerably more time to alter the windows to a balcony - but it will be well worth it.

 As with the Bedroom, I had to take the crepi off the walls - a time consuming and messy task.
 In one place I revealed the underlying beautiful Corbieres stones - they will be varnished and left as a feature.

-The lounge is large and will house the usual furniture such as sofas and coffee tables and DVD player, but there is also an antique book case to go in there and a huge metal settee that doubles as a single bed.
-This room can, therefore, also be a second bedroom if required.
+The lounge is large and will house the usual furniture such as sofas and coffee tables and DVD player, but there is also an antique book case to go in there and a settee that will be turned into a canopied daybed.

 Work continued on the French windows that will be a feature of the lounge.
 The French windows were listed as 100 cm wide but were, in fact, 105 cm - it doesn't sound much but it involved grinding down the sides of the walls where they were going - a horrible and a long job.
 The balcony and the windows were incredibly heavy and we engaged the help of a local builder, Julian, who was brilliant.

 It was all worth the effort, the result is amazing and inside the lounge it gives a real 'wow; factor.
 We are waiting for quotes for a piece of double glazed glass to go on top of the French windows.
 Meanwhile I can soon move in to paint the walls and the floor and then the lounge is - believe it or not - finished!
 NB Whilst waiting to get into the lounge to decorate I painted the new balcony, the railings, front door and garage doors - credit where credit is due!

 Window that is to be replaced and the antique balcony found in a Reclamation Yard.